metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibm_power_vs_cluster_template_v1beta1_manifest.md

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
-They are not queryable and should be preserved when modifying objects.
-More info: http://kubernetes.io/docs/user-guide/annotations
+- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may beset by external tools to store and retrieve arbitrary metadata.
+They are notqueryable and should be preserved when modifying objects.More info: http://kubernetes.io/docs/user-guide/annotations
-- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
-May match selectors of replication controllers and services.
-More info: http://kubernetes.io/docs/user-guide/labels
+- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
+May match selectors of replication controllersand services.More info: http://kubernetes.io/docs/user-guide/labels